Genocs/blazor-clean-template/src/README.md

 # Complete Documentation :rocket:

 Getting started with Blazor Portal – A Clean Architecture Template built for Blazor WebAssembly using MudBlazor Components.
 This project will make your Blazor Learning Process much easier than you anticipate.
-Blazor Hero is meant to be an Enterprise Level Boilerplate, which comes free of cost, completely open sourced.
+Blazor Portal is meant to be an Enterprise Level Boilerplate, which comes free of cost, completely open sourced.

 The provided documentation / guide will get you started with BlazorPortal in no-time.
 It provides a complete walkthrough about the project with to-the-point guides and notes.